 - Consumer Law and Credit/Debt Law: A Guide for British Columbia, from the Legal Services Society, has detailed information for advocates about bankruptcy.

-- LSLAP Manual: Creditors' Remedies and Debtors' Assistance, from the UBC Law Students Legal Advice Program, has a section, "Getting Out of Debt," that describes options for people who are experiencing difficulties with debt.
+- LSLAP Manual: Creditors' Remedies and Debtors' Assistance, from the UBC Law Students Legal Advice Program, has a section, "Dealing with Debt," that describes options for people who are experiencing difficulties with debt.

 See our related common questions: